 Self-hosting a node

-A Tabbify node is a supervisord orchestrator that joins the private mesh, advertises which runtimes it can offer, and spawns a runner per app.
+A Tabbify node is a supervisord orchestrator that joins the private mesh, advertises which capabilities it can offer, and spawns a runner per app.
 The coordinator address is baked into the binary, so bringing a node online is one command — the machine registers itself and the node API starts routing apps to it.
-Here are the three ways to do it.
+Here are the ways to do it.

 Prerequisites